-In this lesson, we will learn how to write a balanced chemical equation given a word equations.
+In these lessons, we will learn how to write a balanced chemical equation given the word equation.
 We have more lessons on the rules for balancing chemical equations.

 Sometimes, state symbols are required to indicate the physical states of the substances in a chemical reaction.